 It can be a bit challenging to take advantage of all aspects of Android icons but we recommend the approach shown below.
-See here for the full technical details.
+See the full technical details.

 - Provide the hex code for your background-color

-- Provide a foreground icon image file formatted as a 512x512 PNG or an SVG file with the same dimensions
+- Provide a foreground icon image file formatted as a 1024x1024 PNG or an SVG file with the same dimensions

 - For the app icon logo, the icon artwork must have a transparent background.
 To accommodate the adaptive icon framework of Android – icon artwork needs to fit inside of a 72x72dp (dp is same as a pixel) inner frame